-- to do so only for University purposes;

-- to exercise prudence and professionalism;

-- not derive personal financial gain;

-- v. to act impartially;

-- to ensure the expenditure is moderate and conservative in the context of the given situation;

-- i. to have read and adhered to relevant University policy.
+Victoria University of Wellington (NZ), Sensitive Expenditure Policy i. to do so only for University purposes; ii. to exercise prudence and professionalism; ii. not derive personal financial gain; v. to act impartially; v. to ensure the expenditure is maderate and conservative in the context of the given situation; ii. to have read and adhered to relevant University policy.